AlfredWC/wafer-defect-classification/README.md

-# 🔍 Wafer Defect Classification via Classical ML and CNNs on an Augmented Dataset
+# Wafer Defect Classification via Classical ML and CNNs on an Augmented Dataset

+## 1. Project Overview
 This project revisits and implements two foundational approaches for wafer map defect classification using the [WM-811K dataset](https://www.kaggle.com/datasets/qingyi/wm811k-wafer-map) — a large-scale dataset of wafer maps collected from real semiconductor manufacturing lines:

 - A classical machine learning pipeline using SVM and handcrafted features, based on the work of [Wu et al.](https://doi.org/10.1109/TSM.2014.2364237)